shinokada/svelte-heros/README.md

 # Svelte-heros

 Hero Icons for Svelte.
 You can import outline and solid icons without name conflict.

-You can use this icons with Tailwind CSS.
+Svlete-Heros support major CSS framework.
+You can add additional CSS using the `class` props.

 ## List of icons